The Opsview Monitor Timeseries graphing data engine provides a very flexible service for storing data used by the graphing services in the UI.

 There are a number of steps involved in moving Timeseries to another server.

-If you already have graphing data on your master server, you must transfer all the files to the new timeseries server using rsync (or similar), otherwise all graphing history will be lost.
-By default, the master server uses the directory /usr/local/nagios/var/rrd but on a newly installed and separate Timeseries server this will be /opt/opsview/timeseriesrrd/var/data.
+You must transfer all the data files from the existing timeseries server to the new timeseries server using rsync (or similar), otherwise all graphing history will be lost.
+By default, Timeseries RRD uses the `

-The daemon process 'import_perfdatarrd' reads files from /usr/local/nagios/var/perfdatarrd and then passes the data on to the timeseries manager daemon on port 1600 on the configured host (localhost by default).
+The Results-Performance reads the results from MessageQueue and then passes the data on to the timeseries manager daemon on port 1600 on the configured host (localhost by default).

 Timeseries Enqueuer passes the data to all configured RRD Updater workers simultaneously (localhost with ports 1640-1643 by default)